TheGreatTreatsby/SAMPLE_MMD/README.md

   <li><span style="font-size: 16px;">Scenario II: 97.69% accuracy</span></li>
   <li><span style="font-size: 16px;">Scenario III: 98.54% accuracy</span></li>
 </ul>
+<p>The results reported here(also in paper) do not represent the best performance, but they are extensive. <p>
+<p>In fact, due to the small number of SAMPLE data sets, even the average value of 20 results will fluctuate in a certain range. <p>
+<p>We show some result files in the ./RESULT folder.<p>

 <h2>🛠️ Code running</h2>
 <p>Install the code base<p>